-Since returning to NIST in 2015 as managing editor, some of the projects of which Ben is proudest include the NIST and the Nobel website, the SI Redefinition microsite, and the NIST on a Chip microsite, all of which were highly collaborative projects involving the work of many talented people.
+Since returning to NIST in 2015 as managing editor, some of the projects of which Ben is proudest include the NIST and the Nobel website, the SI Redefinition microsite, the NIST on a Chip microsite, and the ongoing How Do You Measure It? web series, all of which have been highly collaborative projects involving the work of many talented people.

 Throughout his career, Ben has also co-written five science books for middle schoolers, and has written freelance science articles for multiple outlets including New Scientist, Popular Science, Science World, and Salon.
 During his time at AIP, he also helped to create and teach a science writing course for students at Northwestern High School in Hyattsville, Maryland.

-Outside of work, Ben enjoys spending time with his son, running, playing piano, writing music, watching movies and listening to podcasts.
-He is a big fan of Star Wars, board games, and progressive rock music.
+Outside of work, Ben enjoys spending time with his college-age child, going long-distance running, playing piano and other keyboards, writing music, watching movies and listening to podcasts.
+He is a big fan of progressive rock music, board games, Star Wars and science fiction in general.